tiptronic/hammerlinks/Readme.md

 Using this technique you can build your own (relative) folder-structure and keep files organized as you like.
 When you need to change a file, just replace the source-file - your symlinks will stay intact and still point to the correct (new) file.

-Therefore I always remove version numbers from the source files.
-In this case I'd rename 'jquery-1.8.3.min.js' to 'jquery.min.js', so if I update the jQuery-library, all of my projects just need to get rebuild and then carry the new library (Don's forget to test your builds afterwards!)
+Here's one side-note: I always remove version numbers from the source files.
+In this case I'd rename 'jquery-1.8.3.min.js' to 'jquery.min.js', so if I update the jQuery-library, all of my projects just need to get rebuild and then carry the new library (Don't forget to test your builds afterwards!)

 ## One more thing
 Here's a quick tip, if you want to share a whole bunch of files from a common folder to your project(s).
 You don't need to move every file after the other.
-Depending how your assets are organized, you can move all assets at once.
+Depending on how your assets are organized, you can move all assets at once.

 Again, in the terminal cd to the target folder: